espoirMur/my-blog-gastby/source/_posts/2020-02-14-reading-emails-from-a-mailbox-with-python.md

 #### Putting everything together:
 We now have all the building blocks of the application.
 Let’s put them in the main function:

-create a file called `run.py` and add the following code inside:
+create a file called `run.py`{:.language-clojure .highlihgt} and add the following code inside:

 ```python
 from utils import read_credentails